 - Aunts and uncles

-You can have up to two adults and three children on a family policy.
-You don't all need to have the same surname, but the adults need to live at the same address to be on the same policy (the children don't have to live with the adults to be on the same policy).
+You can have up to a maximum of two adults and five children on a family policy.
+You don’t need to have the same surname, but the adults need to live at the same address to be on the same policy (the children don't have to live with the adults to be on the same policy).

 We offer three tiers of cover with increasing coverage and product benefits:

 - Admiral Gold

 Read the full list of benefits in the policy summary booklet.

 Do I need a Family Travel Insurance policy?